Cloud Tenant Database

 Consider a Consistent Multi-Cloud Tenant Database

-The “Cloud Tenant Database” building block looks at the platform scope, i.e. building a cloud tenant database for a single cloud platform only.
+The “Cloud Tenant Database” capability looks at the platform scope, i.e. building a cloud tenant database for a single cloud platform only.
 As your organizations adopts a multi-cloud strategy, cloud foundation teams should consider the broader challenge of building a Self-Service Multi-Cloud Tenant Database as early as possible.
 This can save duplicate efforts between platform teams and avoid integration challenges due to inconsistent metadata schemas for different cloud platforms.

 Plan for Automating Your Cloud Tenant Database